top of page

 The Propel Series honors the best in disability poetry with publication and awards.

 More often than not, the poetry community prioritizes diversity by publishing and promoting minority and female writers, while disabled poets do not receive similar attention.
 The Propel Disability Poetry Book Series remedies that gap.
-This series is a new imprint publishing poetry written by disabled poets, edited by disabled poets produced by Nine Mile and underwritten with generous support from Propel Capital.
+This series is a new imprint publishing poetry written by disabled poets, edited by disabled poets produced by Nine Mile and underwritten with generous support from Propel Capital and the Poetry Foundation.

 Human experience is variable like shades of grass.
 If you ask poets, the latter is the case.
 If you ask disabled poets, you’ll learn about “disability gain”—where disability is not defined by loss, it is instead a source of insight.
 The term “disability gain” comes from the Deaf community, which indicates, among other things, there is a freshness deep down.
 While non-disabled writers know this to be true, mainstream poetry continues portraying disablement as a calamity.